roblillack/elma/elma-rs/README.md

 ## Differences from the Go implementation

 - Only the inbox view is implemented; modal dialogs, menus, and the multi-screen controller stack from the Go code are not yet ported.
-- The Rust build always runs against the mock backend (there is no Gmail/IMAP integration or configuration loader).
 - Message actions are simulated in-memory; archive/delete just update the local list and do not persist between runs.
 - FTML rendering uses the `tdoc` crate directly rather than the Go `ftml` bindings, so styling may vary on edge cases.
 - Help overlays, context menus (the Go `.` menu), and mouse interactions beyond basic selection are not implemented.
 - Logging/debug output differs: the Rust version does not emit action/event logs compatible with `elma.log`.
-- Configuration, theming, and clipboard/web integration hooks from the Go app are currently missing.
+- Theming and clipboard/web integration hooks from the Go app are currently missing.

 ## Running